dimitreOliveira/ai_beats/README.md

 # Development
 For development make sure to install `requirements-dev.txt` and run `make lint` to maintain the coding style.

+# Requirements
+I developed and tested most of this project on my MacBook Pro M2, the only step that I was not able to run was the video creation step, for that I used Google Colab (with V100 or A100 GPU).
+Some of the models were not runnable on `MPS` but they run on a reasonable time anyway.

 # Disclaimers
 The models used by default here have specific licenses that might not be suited for all use cases, if you want to use the same models make sure to check their licenses.
 For music generation [MusicGen](https://huggingface.co/facebook/musicgen-small) and its [CC-BY-NC 4.0](https://github.com/facebookresearch/audiocraft/blob/main/LICENSE_weights) license, for image generation [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) and its [LICENSE-SDXL1.0](https://github.com/Stability-AI/generative-models/blob/main/model_licenses/LICENSE-SDXL1.0) license, and [stable video diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid) and its [STABLE VIDEO DIFFUSION NC COMMUNITY LICENSE](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/blob/main/LICENSE) license for video generation.